 - D – On-the-job Training or No Formal Education Required: For occupations that usually provide on-the-job training, such as fruit picker or oil field worker.

 Work requirements are the skills, knowledge, tools and technology, and other descriptors identified by the employer.
-Vicinity Jobs organizes the job posting text into its work requirements taxonomy (which includes over 40,000 unique times, although only 2,500 appear with significant regularity).
+Vicinity Jobs organizes the job posting text into its work requirements taxonomy (which includes over 40,000 unique items, although only 2,500 appear with significant regularity).
 This taxonomy is then organized by LMIC into four broad categories — skills, knowledge domains, tools and technologies, and other based on ESDC’s Skills and Competencies Taxonomy.
 ESDC’s Taxonomy includes seven categories, four of which are grouped into “other” — work activities, work context, personal abilities and attributes, and interests.
 These work requirements can then be grouped by geography, time and occupation by 4-digit NOC.

 Yes, Vicinity Jobs links job postings to the work requirements identified in its taxonomy.
 The full set of work requirements (over 40,000 unique items are possible, with approximately 2,500 appearing regularly) have been organized by LMIC into four broad categories: skills, knowledge domains, tools and technologies, and other.
 These categorizations are based on ESDC’s Skills and Competencies Taxonomy.